Best Above-Ground Pools (2026)

 Easy Set vs Prism Frame (both Intex, both budget)

 Same brand, different build.
-The Easy Set inflatable sets up fastest (30-60 min, self-rising ring) but its soft walls are more puncture-prone.
-The Prism Frame's steel frame and 3-ply liner are sturdier and only modestly more work to assemble, for a similar price. [src1, src2]
+The Easy Set inflatable sets up fastest (30-60 min, self-rising ring) but its soft walls are more puncture-prone, and stock runs thin mid-season.
+The Prism Frame's steel frame and 3-ply liner are sturdier and only modestly more work to assemble, for roughly the same money (~$120 vs ~$147). [src1, src2]

 Pick Easy Set if: speed and simplicity matter most and the pool is for a season or two.